 4.4.9 Communities that have a good mix of homes of different sizes, types and tenures have more potential to support a variety of services and facilities, including shops, schools and local community services.
 They are also likely to be home to people of all ages, which can mean that streets are ‘alive’ at all times of the day, increasing the potential for social interaction, community cohesion and neighbourhood safety.

-4.4.10 As noted above, while there may not always be social housing need in a particular location, there is always likely to be intermediate housing demand.
+4.4.10 As outlined above, while there may not always be social housing need in a particular location, there is a city-wide demand for other forms of intermediate affordable housing.
+It should be noted that the different affordable housing products may have varying size/property value requirements that must be taken into account when proposing such products.
 In addition, in areas where social housing need is traditionally determined to be low, the provision of social housing may still be required, particularly when land is in short supply in a location surrounded by areas of high need.

 - The level of social housing need in the vicinity of the site and the availability of land to address such needs;